kubeflow/website/content/docs/pipelines/tutorials/pipelines-tutorial.md

 on Google infrastructure.
 The services include compute power, data storage, data analytics, and machine learning.

-The [Cloud SDK][cloud-sdk] is a set of tools that you can use to interact with GCP from the command line, including the `gcloud` command and others.
+The [Cloud Shell][cloud-shell] is a browser interface that provides command-line access to cloud resources that you can use to interact with GCP, including the `gcloud` command and others.

 [Kubernetes Engine][kubernetes-engine] (GKE) is a managed service on GCP where you can deploy containerized applications.
 You describe the resources that your